IATI/iati-unified-platform-docs/docs/index.rst

-The Data Getter runs on a continuous basis to maintain a copy of every file listed in the IATI Registry.
+The Bulk Data Service runs on a continuous basis to maintain a copy of every file listed in the IATI Registry.
 Changes to published data can be reflected in as little as an hour, but may take up to 24 hours depending on the reporting organisation's technical configuration.
-Bulk downloads, debug information and listings are available from the Bulk Data Service.
+Bulk downloads, debug information and download session listings are available from the Bulk Data Service.

 All downloaded files are passed to the :ref:`Validator`, which assesses them against the IATI Standard.
 Validation reports are available on the web and via API.

-Data access tools import data that has been downloaded by the Data Getter and use information from the Validator to decide which data to use.
+Data access tools import data that has been downloaded by the Bulk Data Service and use information from the Validator to decide which data to use.

 .. caution::

-    D-portal does not use the Unified Platform; refer to its documentation to understand how it works
+    D-portal does not use the Unified Platform.
+Please refer to the `D-portal documentation <https://docs.d-portal.org/en/latest/>`_ to understand how it works.

-TODO: explain a bit more about how data gets into the tools, using admonitions to explain weirdness and forthcoming changes
+The :ref:`Datastore` saves all IATI activities, budgets and transactions from files that do not contain critical errors into a document store database and provides extensive querying and filtering capabilities.
+The Datastore can be accessed via a website and an API.

-TODO: explain the Dashboard
+The :ref:`Dashboard` provides a range of summaries, statistics and computed metrics of IATI data.
+In addition to summarising current IATI data, it provides historical data for most of the metrics of which it keeps track.

 .. toctree::
     :hidden: